-To prevent the spread of COVID-19 and reduce the potential risk of exposure, Salon Krishna screens employees on a daily basis.
+To prevent the spread of COVID-19 and reduce the potential risk of exposure, Krishna Salon & Spa screens employees on a daily basis.
 Employees are asked the following questions before entering the worksite:

 1. Are you currently suffering from any of the following symptoms – fever, cough, shortness of breath, sore throat, new loss of smell or taste, and/or gastrointestinal problems, including nausea, diarrhea, and vomiting?

 a.
 If a touchless thermometer is available, temperature checks are performed.

 b.
 If yes, access is denied, and employee is advised to self-isolate/self-quarantine at home, until employee is permitted to return to work as defined below.

 2. Have you lived with, or had close contact with, someone in the last 14 days diagnosed with or displaying the symptoms of COVID-19?